pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/hw/prog3.md

 * Prompt for and return the area to be washed.
 * Prompt for and return the price for a gallon of bleach.
+    * Your program should check the return value of this function in `main`.
+If the value is less than \$3, have the program exit in main.
 * Compute and return the cost for bleach used.
 * Compute and return the cost of labor.
 * Compute and return the total cost.